bluecmd/kube-service-tunnel/README.md

 **If anybody knows more about lwtunnels and how to use it to encapsulate inside an IP packet, please let me know.**

+### Load Balancing

+`TODO: Explain this in more detail`

+Using iptables' `HMARK` target, an incoming packet receives a hash that is used to select among a configurable number of routing tables.
+Each routing table contains a route for every active tunnel IP.
+One endpoint will most likely be in multiple buckets, and if you have more endpoints than buckets you will have no traffic to the excess part of your endpoints.

+### Configuration of Endpoints

+When a new endpoint is discovered that belongs to a service with a tunnel IP, that endpoint's pod must be reconfigured to have the tunnel IP available.
+This is done in a container runtime dependent way (due to network namespace ID lookup), and currently only Docker is supported.

+If the mode of operation is GRE: A GRE interface is created inside the network namespace and the tunnel IP is attached to it.

+If the mode of operation is MPLS: An MPLS decapsulation rule is added to pop the label `100` and deliver those packages locally.
+The tunnel IP is added to the looback inteface.

 ## Example Service

 ```